nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

 Disadvantages:

-- more complex - needs gcode, physical button (magnet triggered is the safest one), extra esphome code and node-red mqtt event node or similiar
+- more complex - needs gcode, physical button (magnet triggered is the safest one), extra esphome code and node-red mqtt event node or similar
-- sligthly slower print - due gcode and extra print head/bed moves
+- slightly slower print - due gcode and extra print head/bed moves
 - stringing - due gcode it may produce more filament strings, needs to adjust retraction for that phase